 As the Office Manager, Jenine occupies several roles: office administrator, bookkeeper, and fundraising and strategic planning consultant.
 She is honored to be a part of Orphan Relief and Rescue and looks forward to contributing to the exceptional work being done to safeguard children’s rights in the rural and village communities of Liberia and Benin, West Africa.

 Finance & Operations Manager

-Since her college years, she has been very active in the church praise team, a church public relations officer and has travelled widely across Europe, Africa and North America.
-Her goal is to leave an imprint in the world especially in women and girls as an effort to empower family through God.
-She is a self starter and driven but most of all, she believes in winning souls to Christ each day and encourages those around her to have faith, believe in God and serve Him fully in spirit and in truth.
-Today, together with her husband she serves as an co-overseer of a church as they serve the Lord in their 6th year.
+Her goal is to leave an imprint in the world, especially in women and girls, as an effort to empower family through God.
+Most of all, she believes in encourages those around her to have faith, believe in God, and serve Him fully in spirit and in truth.
+Together with her husband, she serves as an co-overseer of a church in Malawi.